intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```

 ## For CDH Users
 If your CDH cluster has already installed Spark, the CDH’s Spark might be conflict with the pyspark installed by pip required by BigDL.
 Thus before running BigDL applications, you should unset all the Spark related environment variables.
-You can use env | grep SPARK to find all the existing Spark environment variables.
+You can use `env | grep SPARK` to find all the existing Spark environment variables.

 Also, a CDH cluster’s `HADOOP_CONF_DIR` should be `/etc/hadoop/conf` on CDH by default.

-# Submit and Execute
+# Quick Start
-BigDL mainly supports 3 ways to submit our job and run it on Yarn:
+In the following part, we will show you three ways that BigDL supports to submit and run our programs on Yarn:
 * Use a built-in function
 * Use a BigDL provided script
 * Use a spark-submit script